MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Tuesday 7<sup>th</sup>:
 Progress:
 - MA and SSH had their bi-weekly meeting.
-- MA booked his attendance with for the DSbD showcase on Wednesday 22<sup>nd</sup> March.
+- MA booked his attendance for the DSbD showcase on Wednesday 22<sup>nd</sup> March.
 - MA researched graphing the standard deviation alongside the mean on each of the graphs.
 A `matplotlib` function exists for this purpose.
 - MA refactored the graphing script to reduce code duplication.
 - MA began refactoring the file structure of the packet processing application.
-The source code was moved into an `src` subdirectory and the packet streams generated were moved into a `packet_streams` subdirectory.
+The source code was moved into an `src` subdirectory and the generated packet streams were moved into a `packet_streams` subdirectory.

 ### Friday 10<sup>th</sup>:
 Progress:
 - MA created a `bash` script to run `cheri-networking` from the source code directory.
 Validation was implemented for the inputs of this script.
 - PN contacted the Digital Catapult team and secured a 10-minute presentation slot during the demonstration event in London.
 12 projects will earn a presentation slot, the total number of projects competing for these slots is unknown.
-- MA updated the script to calculate the execution time of the program relocated it to the `cheri-networking` repository.
+- MA updated the script to calculate the execution time of the program and relocated it to the `cheri-networking` repository.
 - MA updated the `python` script which records performance metrics and added it to git.
 Also, the results are now recorded in a new directory structure.
 - MA updated the scripts which record performance over a range of packet counts and sizes, for both modes of program operation.
-- MA created remote repository on GitLab for the `python` graphing script.
+- MA created a remote repository on GitLab for the `python` graphing script.
-- MA added an option to `cheri-networking` which allows for no packets to be processed, instead they would only be read into the buffer and cleared.
+- MA added an option to `cheri-networking` which allows for no packets to be processed.
+Instead, they would only be read into the buffer and cleared.
 - MA created corresponding scripts to automatically record metrics for the new operation mode.
 - MA changed the number of buffers in `cheri-networking` from 10,000 to 1,000.
 - MA converted the fixed number of iterations within the metric recording scripts into a parameterised value.